- To enable Secure Boot in Windows 11, restart your computer and enter the UEFI settings.

-On Windows 11, you can enable Secure Boot to enhance the security of the boot process of your computer, and in this guide, I’ll explain the steps to complete this configuration.
+UPDATED 11/4/2025: On Windows 11, you can enable Secure Boot to enhance the security of your computer’s boot process.
+In this guide, I’ll explain the steps to complete this configuration.

-Although Microsoft recommends using Secure Boot on Windows 11, it’s not a requirement to run the operating system.
+Although Microsoft recommends enabling Secure Boot on Windows 11, it’s not required to run the operating system.
 As a result, the feature may be enabled or disabled on your computer.

 What’s Secure Boot?